jainil91210/Cosmos-001/README.md

 4. **Magnetic Field Separation:** Keep the haptic vibration motor as physically isolated from the magnetometer module as possible.
 The permanent fields inside the motor casing will skew sensor calibration cycles whenever haptic pulses activate.

 ---

-## Contributing

-Contributions, software forks, and structural remixes are welcome!
-Please read the `CONTRIBUTING.md` guide to get started.

 ## Credits